elucian/bee/syntax/overview.md

 ----|------------------------------------------------------------------
  ∈  | declare variable type | member type | parameter type
- @  | declare reference to composite type or native type :  | pair-up member value to a constant/expression or constructor := | initialize variable using a constant/expression or constructor
+ @  | declare reference to composite type or native type :  | pair-up member/parameter to a constant/expression or constructor
+ := | initialize variable using a constant/expression or constructor
  :: | initialize variable using a reference to another variable